novaeco-tech/ecosystem-core/website/docs/usecases/level-2-easy.md

 ## <a id="E1"></a> [E1] The Waste Match

 **Description**
-Bakery lists stale bread.
-NovaHub matches it with an insect farm needing feedstock.
+Bakery lists waste.
+NovaHub defines the resource requirement.
+NovaTrade executes the match and transfer..

 **Challenges**
 - Small volume logistics